sled-rs/sled-rs.github.io/perf.md

 * **parallelism** is when a task may execute independently of other things
 * **concurrency** is when a task may be paused until some dependency is satisfied

-This definition may feel a bit strange to most people.
+This concurrency definition may feel a bit strange to most people.
 After all, isn't concurrency when we are spinning up lots of things that will run at once, like a new thread or async task?

 When we describe our concurrent programs, we are usually writing a lot of code that relates to finding out what happened somewhere else, getting some